spellerberg/quire-sanjose/content/chapter3.md

 As early as November 1946, Rev. Mendez realized that the church was too small for his growing congregation.
 He told the Bishop that San José church was too small and that he needed $7,000 to enlarge the building.
 He also said he needed $8,000 for a social center/church hall and $5,000 for a rectory.
 He also presented a plan to purchase the St. Ignatius campus on the 300-block of W. Johanna Street.
 While the Chancery Office and the Bishop considered this offer, Mendez was reassigned and left Austin (82).

-### The Bishop urged the congregation to build a larger church

 In the spring of 1954, while Rev. Joseph Houser was pastor, Bishop Reicher visited San José Church and found the church completely full with people standing outside.
 He urged the congregation to build a larger church.
 To facilitate this, Bishop Reicher gifted San José Parish six acres of land south of Oltorf Street and west of S. First Street for a new church campus (12).

-### The new church was located south of Oltorf Street

 Brother Lambert Barbier of St. Edward’s University and Rev. Edwin Bauer had acquired the land for the purpose of building a medical clinic.
 Their hope was to staff the clinic with religious Sisters but at the time it appeared that none would be available.
 The Bishop decided that a new church for San José was a greater priority and the land was given to San José Parish.
 The Bishop also purchased several residential lots in the middle of the block that had road access to Oltorf Street.
 José Rocha, Luís Calderón and other men of the congregation began to clear brush from the tract.

-### The new church opened in February 1956

 The Bishop hired the firm of Walter Cocke, Jr. and Company to design a parish auditorium that would serve on a temporary basis as a church.
 The ground breaking ceremony took place on July 17, 1955 and the building was completed in January 1956.
 Soon afterward the new building was opened for services.
 The Solemn Blessing was scheduled for February 5 but delayed until February 19 because of an ice storm.
 On March 19, 1956, Bishop Reicher blessed the new San José Church building on the feast day of San José.

-### The rectory was relocated to the new campus

 The rectory at the old San José church was lifted up, placed on a large trailer and carried up S. 3rd Street to its current location east of the new building.
 Among the men involved in the move were Ernest Pérez, Enrique Saenz, Frank González and Sam Guerra.
 When the church moved in 1955 to its new building, the communion rail, the altar footpace and the 17th-century bell were removed from the old church and taken to the new building (9).